-REPORTING AREA 12 : Initiatives Promoting Respect and Responsibility
+Initiatives Promoting Respect and Responsibility

 The College wants all students to recognise that they are valued and integral parts of the College community, with parents and staff providing the care and support that engender self esteem, mutual respect and responsibility.
 There is much scope to develop talents and to learn through experiences.
 The College works with staff and students on a values-rich Respect, Responsibility and Right choice platform.
-In 2011 the Staff Welfare team promoted 4 main College values:
+In 2012 the College staff continued to promote four main College values: